Middle School Student Essay Contest

 Virginians have had the right to petition their government since the English settled at Jamestown.
 Their requests could be for public improvements, such as building a new road, or for private reasons, such as requesting a pension for military service.
 Any Virginian could submit a petition regardless of gender, race, or class.
 Learn more about the right to petition through resources at the Library of Virginia and Encyclopedia Virginia.

-Individuals could submit petitions for personal assistance.
-Mary Webley, John Harper, and James Lafayette experienced the Revolutionary War in different ways.
-Read their petitions below to find out why they petitioned the General Assembly as a result of those experiences.
-Imagine you lived during that time period and were a part of the Revolutionary War as a civilian, a soldier, or a spy.
+During and after the Revolutionary War, many men and women petitioned the General Assembly for assistance as a result of their experiences as a soldier or a civilian.
+Imagine you were a part of the Revolutionary War as a civilian, a soldier, or a spy.
 Who are you?
 Where are you?
 What is happening in the war?
 What happened to you and when?
 Why do you need help?

 Address a petition of no more than 400 words to the General Assembly using the format outlined below.
 You are trying to convince the legislators in the General Assembly to help you, so make sure you use persuasive language.
 Petitioners sent their request to the General Assembly, where it would be referred to a committee whose members considered whether or not it should be approved or rejected, after which the Assembly would take final action.